danshearer/vm-management/README.md

 [Virt-Manager](https://virt-manager.org/) is very manual.

-Modern [libvirt](https://gitlab.com/libvirt) comes with nearly everything required if you are looking for orchestration rather than management.
+Modern [libvirt](https://gitlab.com/libvirt) comes with nearly everything required if you are looking for management rather than orchestration.
 Libvirt doesn't tend to keep changing underneath us, so all that is needed is some scripting around the commandline virsh and the virt-* tools.
 You'll need to do your own monitoring, but you'll be expecting that and it is not difficult anyway.